messovian/Mess-Portfolio/README.md

 If you found any error at https://messovian.github.io/Mess-Portfolio/, considering go to the issue tab and report the bug!
 It would mean a lot!

 If you have any suggestion, considering go to the issue tab and suggest that cool feature!
-It would mean a lot!
+It would mean a lot to me!

 Thank you!
 I appericate it very much.
 Have a good day!@@